Intellectual Property Initiatives

 Reflecting our global expansion, more than half of our patent applications are filed with foreign countries, particularly in the United States and China.
 We select and file for patent items in each business domain so that we can create an optimal portfolio based on our intellectual property strategy.
 The number of patent applications we have made this past three years is as detailed below:

-Each year, we evaluate all of our registered patents owned, and create an optimal portfolio based on such evaluation result for each business domain.
+Each year, we evaluate all of our registered patents owned, and create an optimal portfolio based on such evaluation results for each business domain.
+The status of patents owned as of March 2023 is as follows.

 Promotion Structure of Intellectual Property Strategy